Schnert0/VFrown/README.md

 Later on...
 - Add Savestates
+- Add support for more controllers
 - Add a graphical interface
   - Add Remappable buttons
   - Add a TAS interface
+  - Memory viewer, editor, and cheat manager
+  - Sound Channel Visualization and channel muting
   - ...and more...
-- Add more controller support